mosdragon/wacv2021/tutorial/README.md

 with access to basic command line tools.
 Ideally, a virtual machine or a local Linux environment would work best.

-__Note__: For chapters 3-4 you will need a GPU-enabled environment.
-If you do not have access to a GPU, you can also follow using the Google Colab version of our chapter 3-4 tutorials which trains the same model following a similar approach.
-We did not record a video for the Colab version of our tutorial but will answer any question as needed.
+__Note__: For chapters 3-4 you will find two separate versions of the tutorial.
+If you do not have access to a GPU, you can follow using the Google Colab version of our chapter 3-4 tutorials, which we will be presenting live.
+If you have access to a GPU-enabled environment, our recorded videos lead you through that version of the tutorial.

 ## Setup
 There are a lot of dependencies that break if they are mixed with newer